 Class: Students must wear an appropriate health uniform including appropriate footwear (no boots or flip flops) to class.
-Lab coats, the school issued fleece jacket or a long sleeve shirt under the uniform may be worn to class
+Lab coats or a long sleeve shirt under the uniform may be worn to class

 NO SWEATSHIRTS OR COATS OVER THE UNIFORM IN CLASS, CLINICAL OR LAB.
 Students may not wear outerwear or scarfs in the classroom, lab, or clinical setting.
 In the event of snow, boots may be worn per communication by the PN office.